- Why choose us

 The Centre has a panel of domestic and international arbitrators.
 In order to promote quality and standards, the admission to the panel of domestic arbitrators requires some criteria.
 Parties to KIAC arbitrations are free to nominate their arbitrators, subject to by the Centre in accordance with the KIAC Rules.
 Party-nominated arbitrators do not need to be listed on KIAC’s Panels.
 When KIAC is called upon to appoint an arbitrator, it does so primarily from one of its panels.

-Please click here for a list of KIAC domestic arbitrators.
-List adopted on 30th October 2018.
+Please click here for the list of KIAC Panel of Domestic Arbitrators.
+List adopted in August 2019.

 Please click here for the list of KIAC Panel of International Arbitrators.
-List adopted on 30th October 2018.
+List adopted in August 2019.

 Article One:Criteria for the panel of domestic arbitrators